physrisk/website-source/articles/2011/conference-science-for-business-and-society.md

 Attendance is free, though note that all talks will be given in Lithuanian.
-Also note that you must inform organizers about your attendance before 24th of October, 2011 by email
+Also note that you must inform organizers about your attendance before 24th of October, 2011 by email.
-<mokslasplius@itpa.lt>.

 <del>Read more</del>